+OMBUDS OFFICE

 Purpose: To provide a safe place for faculty (without fear of reprisal) to discuss administrative issues, workplace conflicts, explanation and interpretation of policies and procedures, and other issues and concerns.

 Description: The Ombuds advocates for fairness and equity and treats all inquiries as confidential.
 The Ombuds will assist the faculty member on how to evaluate available options, refer faculty to the proper authority to resolve the situation; facilitate constructive dialogue; and provide feedback.